mishalshanavas/ICT-Assignment/capstone/README.md

 ```
 capstone/
-├── backend/          # Express.js API server
+├── backend/
-├── frontend/         # React.js application
-└── README.md        # You are here!
+└── frontend/
 ```

-## 🤡 Disclaimer

-This is a parody project created for educational purposes.
-No actual food will be delivered.
-We are not responsible for any hunger-induced rage.

 ---
-*"Wiggy - When you're too lazy to cook but too broke to order real food!"* 🎭
+*"Wiggy - When you're too lazy to cook but too broke to order real food!"*